 Either position is a great step into the pharmacy world.

 A pharmacy assistant position is a perfect way to get started in a pharmacy — large or small.
-High school graduates in particular can easily move into this role without any additional training as an opportunity to experience pharmacy life before enrolling in a program.
+High school graduates, in particular, can easily move into this role without any additional training as an opportunity to experience pharmacy life before enrolling in a program.

 But, if you have the time and desire, getting a pharmacy technician certification can be a way to kickstart your career in pharmacy.
-It’s also a step higher and a step closer to becoming a professional, licenced pharmacist.
+It’s also a step higher and a step closer to becoming a professional, licensed pharmacist.
 If you go with a pharmacy technician program, you’ll also have an opportunity to experience real-world pharmacy operations with an externship.
 This can give you a feel for a pharmacy career.

 As you decide, thinking of your long-term financial and career goals can help you pick which path is the option that works best for you.